 Although closely aligned with AMP, the OMEA is a separate, nonprofit entity guided by a 16-member Board of Directors.
-The OMEA board is composed of 12 elected officials from member communities and four municipal electric systems representatives who may be, but are not required to be, elected officials of the communities they serve.
+The OMEA Board is composed of 12 elected officials from member communities and four municipal electric systems representatives who may be, but are not required to be, elected officials of the communities they serve.

-The OMEA staff perform five primary functions:
+OMEA staff perform five primary functions:

 - Build coalitions- The OMEA participates in coalitions on legislative issues, and works to create awareness of public power issues with various interest groups and allies.
-It also works closely with the American Public Power Association on national public power issues and with the Ohio Municipal League on issues of mutual interest.
+It also works closely with the American Public Power Association on national public power issues and with the Ohio Municipal League on state issues of mutual interest.